 The Better Business Bureau (BBB) gives 2-10 Home Buyers Warranty an A rating.
-This is the best BBB rating we’ve seen across all of the home warranty companies we’ve reviewed.
+This is one of the best BBB ratings we’ve seen across all the reviewed home warranty companies.
 Note: 2-10 Home Buyers Warranty is also BBB accredited.

-That being said, the company has received a 1-star average rating among 398 customer reviews on the BBB’s website.
-However, 2-10 HBW has answered or resolved all 1,013 customer complaints on the BBB’s website proving that it’s extremely responsive.
+The company has received a 1-star average rating among 398 customer reviews on BBB’s website.
+However, 2-10 HBW has answered or resolved all 1,013 customer complaints on BBB’s website, proving the company is highly responsive.

 Here are a few BBB reviews from 2-10 HBW customers:

 Rex and Susan P., on May 10, 2017, said:

 If you asked me 2 months ago to write a review of 2-10, it would have been negative.
 But I have to say that they really ended up going above and beyond to resolve my complicated complaint about my refrigerator.
 I’m renewing my plan because of their excellent customer service.
 Even my personal contractor complimented the customer service provided and felt like they were one of the better [companies] than most he’s dealt with.
 Thank you for working hard to resolve my complaint.

 I submitted a claim for work I had completed prior to discussions with 2-10.
 (I am a new home owner and forgot I received the warrantee).
 I submitted the claim via email (the website is not user-friendly), but had a real person call me back.
 It took 7 days for a return call.
 Since I had supreme service with the septic supplement, they agreed to pay half the bill (awaiting payment).
 If I had gone through the correct process, he said they would have paid the complete bill.
 I was happy with the outcome, especially after reading some of the horrible experiences.